UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 ~~- Make "Activates On: Pulse" better visual clarity~~

+~~- Some items show "activates on Pulse", but then they dont have any activation text.
+Fix this!!!
+We should collect descriptions/activation stuff differently thru separate evbuses~~

 ==========================================
 ANY TASK ABOVE ^^^ THIS POINT IS COMPLETE
 ==========================================

-- Some items show "activates on Pulse", but then they dont have any activation text.
-Fix this!!!
-We should collect descriptions/activation stuff differently thru separate evbuses

 - Make items locked early-game